krishptel01/Airline/README.md

 This project is airline reservation system in oops concept

-in this projt GUI is not available in thi project . project are working base on CMD
+in this project GUI is not available. project are working base on CMD